 If you have restricted vision due to heavy upper eyelid skin, surgery will help relieve this curtain and improve your field of vision.
 If you notice changes from ageing around your eyelids, which are of concern to you, eyelid surgery (Blepharoplasty) may be beneficial.

 Blepharoplasty surgery required due to an impact of vision can be entitled to Medicare and private health rebates.
-To take advantage of your rebates, you will require a referral from your family doctor and an eye review with your optometrist to support this – don’t worry, our team can help you with this process.
+To take advantage of your rebates, you will require a referral from your family doctor to support this and your surgeon will need to confirm that your vision is affected.

 However, Blepharoplasty that is undertaken to primarily improve the appearance of the patient without physical symptoms in relation to the eyelid is considered cosmetic and won’t necessarily be covered by your private health.